simolus3/drift/sally/README.md

   MigrationStrategy get migration => MigrationStrategy();
 }
 ```
-You can ignore these two getters there at the moment, the imporant part is that you can
+You can ignore these two getters there at the moment, the important part is that you can
 now run your queries with fluent Dart code:
 ```dart
 class MyDatabase extends _$MyDatabase {